-If you applied to the Court to pay your filing fee in installments, the Court will always grant your request by the issuance of an Order.
+If you applied to the Court through your bankruptcy petition papers to pay your filing fee in installments, the Court will always grant your request.

 Within a day or two of your filing date, the Court will issue an “Order Approving Application to Pay Bankruptcy Filing Fee in Installments”.

-Once we receive the Order, we email the Order to you, and you will also receive a copy sent to you directly from the Court via US Mail delivery.
+We receive the Order from the Court, then immediately email the Order to you.
+You will also receive a copy sent to you directly from the Court via US Mail delivery.

-The Order will contain the specific payment dates, the method of payment (Money Order Only – no personal checks), and the mailing address.
+The Order will contain the specific payment dates, the method of payment (Money Orders Only – no personal checks), and the mailing address to send your payments.
 Always mail your payments to the Court at least 4 days prior to the deadline.